When Can a Landlord Enter a Rental Property?

 “Reasonable” notice generally, 24 hours for property showings Any actual notice No

-Texas “Reasonable” notice Any actual notice Yes
+Texas “Reasonable” consideration of quiet enjoyment Any actual notice Yes

 Utah 24 hours (but tenants can’t sue if landlord fails to provide adequate notice) Any actual notice Yes